marcmo/cheatsheets/vim.markdown

 ## Recently added

+### repeat command-line

+    @:      -- repeat last : command (then @@)

+### When replacing:

+    & is the text that matches the search pattern
+    \& is ampersand
+    \r is newline
+    \n is a null byte (0x00).
+    \1 inserts the text of the 1. backreference a.s.o.

+### delete all whitespaces up to next word

+    dw

+### paste in visual mode

+block has to be selected visually

+    I               -- put cursor at the start of the first row of the block A               -- put cursor at the end of the first row of the block Ctrl-R + [Reg]  -- puts the content of [Register] at cursor position Esc             -- propagates the paste to all lines of visual selection

+### Copy content of registers

+    :let @+=@"  -- will copy the content of the '"'-register to the global '+'-register

+### Using normal-mode motions in command-line mode

+    Ctrl-F  -- open command-line window when in Vim command-line
+    <Enter> -- will run the command
+    Ctrl-C  -- return to standard command-line

 ###  append to a named register use it's corresponding upper case character

     "ayy  -- yank line to register a